SvenMichaelKlose/tre/doc/compiler.md

 |------------------------------------------------------------------
 | (%COMMENT string) | Comment to insert in the final code output. |

-Quote expansion compiles all quote expressions to CONSing ones whereas thisification adds 'this' to objects inside methods.
+Quote expansion compiles all QUOTE and BACKQUOTE expressions to CONSing ones whereas thisification adds 'this' to objects inside methods.
 (More on that later.)
+QUOTEs must have only one argument after this point.

 ## Augmentation